manuwhat/strip-tags/README.md

 ### Why strip-tags package if PHP have the strip_tags function ?
 you could use it if you :
-	want to remove tags with some attributes only want to remove some attributes from some tags want to strip only HTML not PHP or only PHP not HTML want to remove completely some tags and  from other tags  partially remove some of their attributes want to specify tags to remove instead of tags to keep or tags to keep instead of tags to remove.
+1.want to remove tags with some attributes only
+2.want to remove some attributes from some tags
+3.want to strip only HTML not PHP or only PHP not HTML 4.want to remove completely some tags and  from other tags  partially remove some of their attributes 5.want to specify tags to remove instead of tags to keep or tags to keep instead of tags to remove.